 Britney Spears' upcoming concert in Tel Aviv has forced Israel's Labor Party to defer its leadership vote by a day.

-- It's Britney, Israel: Pop star Britney Spears to perform in Tel Aviv this summer
+- It's Britney, Israel: Pop Star Spears to Perform in Tel Aviv

 The problem is more a technical one than concerns about a mass defection to the outdoor concert on July 3 by the pop star: both events were scheduled for the same day in north Tel Aviv (Hayarkon Park for Spears; the adjacent Convention Center for Labor).